 Julian C. Baker is a Managing Partner of Baker Brothers Investments, which he and his brother, Felix Baker, Ph.D., founded in 2000.
-Baker Brothers Investments manages long-term investment funds, focused on publicly traded life sciences companies, for major university endowments and foundations.
+Baker Brothers Investments is a fund management company focused on long-term investments in publicly traded life sciences companies.
 Mr. Baker's career as a fund manager began in 1994 when he co-founded a biotechnology investing partnership with the Tisch family.
 Previously, Mr. Baker was employed from 1988 to 1993 by the private equity investment arm of Credit Suisse First Boston Corporation.
-Mr. Baker is also a director of Genomic Health, Inc. and Idera Pharmaceuticals, Inc., and was a director of Trimeris, Inc. from April 2004 until November 2011.
+Mr. Baker is also a director of Acadia Pharmaceuticals, Inc., Genomic Health, Inc. and Idera Pharmaceuticals, Inc., and was a director of Trimeris, Inc. from April 2004 until November 2011.

-Jean-Jacques Bienaimé has served as Chief Executive Officer (CEO) and a member of the board of directors of BioMarin Pharmaceutical Inc., a biopharmaceutical company, since May 2005.
-From November 2002 to April 2005, Mr. Bienaimé served as Chairman, CEO and President of Genencor, a biotechnology company focused on industrial bioproducts and targeted cancer biotherapeutics.
-Prior to joining Genencor, Mr. Bienaimé was Chairman, President and CEO of SangStat Medical Corporation, an immunology-focused biotechnology company that was later acquired by Genzyme Corporation.
-He became President of SangStat in 1998 and CEO in 1999.
+Jean-Jacques Bienaimé has served as Chief Executive Officer and a member of the board of directors of BioMarin Pharmaceutical Inc., a biopharmaceutical company, since May 2005.
+From November 2002 to April 2005, Mr. Bienaimé served as Chairman, Chief Executive Officer and President of Genencor, a biotechnology company focused on industrial bioproducts and targeted cancer biotherapeutics.
+Prior to joining Genencor, Mr. Bienaimé was Chairman, President and Chief Executive Officer of SangStat Medical Corporation, an immunology-focused biotechnology company that was later acquired by Genzyme Corporation.
+He became President of SangStat in 1998 and Chief Executive Officer in 1999.
 Prior to joining SangStat, Mr. Bienaimé held various management positions from 1992 to 1998 with Rhône-Poulenc Rorer Pharmaceuticals (now known as Sanofi-Aventis), including Senior Vice President of Corporate Marketing and Business Development, and Vice President and General Manager of the advanced therapeutic and oncology division.
 Mr. Bienaimé is also a director of Vital Therapies, Inc., and the Biotechnology Industry Organization.
 Mr. Bienaimé was a director of InterMune, Inc. from March 2012 until its acquisition in August 2014, a director of NeurogesX, Inc. from February 2004 until June 2012, and a director of Portola Pharmaceuticals, Inc. from September 2010 until June 2014.

-Paul A. Brooke is a founder and managing director of venBio, LLC, a pharmaceutical investment company.
-Mr. Brooke was Chairman of the Board of Directors of Alsius Corporation, a medical device company, from June 2007 through its sale in May 2009, and was the Chairman and CEO of a predecessor company from April 2005 to June 2007.
+Paul A. Brooke was a founder and managing director of venBio, LLC, a pharmaceutical investment company, from which he retired at the end of 2015.
+Mr. Brooke was Chairman of the Board of Directors of Alsius Corporation, a medical device company, from June 2007 through its sale in May 2009, and was the Chairman and Chief Executive Officer of a predecessor company from April 2005 to June 2007.
 Mr. Brooke has been the Managing Member of PMSV Holdings, LLC, a private investment firm, since 1993.
 He also served as a Senior Advisor to Morgan Stanley & Co.
 Incorporated from April 2000 to December 2009, and was a Venture Partner at MPM Capital, a venture capital firm specializing in the healthcare industry, from 1997 through 2006.
 From April 1999 through May 2000, Mr. Brooke served as a Managing Director at Tiger Management LLC.
 He was a Managing Director and the Global Head of Healthcare Research and Strategy at Morgan Stanley & Co. from 1983 to April 1999.
-Mr. Brooke is also a director of Cytos Biotechnology AG, Manning & Napier Fund, Inc., and several privately held companies and was a director of HLTH Corporation from November 2000 until its merger with WebMD Health Corp. in October 2009, a director of WebMD Health Corp. from that date until October 2010, and a director of ViroPharma Incorporated from February 2001 until its acquisition in January 2014.
+Mr. Brooke is also a director of Manning & Napier Fund, Inc., and several privately held companies and was a director of HLTH Corporation from November 2000 until its merger with WebMD Health Corp. in October 2009, a director of WebMD Health Corp. from that date until October 2010, and a director of ViroPharma Incorporated from February 2001 until its acquisition in January 2014.